How It Works

 Q: How long do I have to respond to a proposal?

 A: You have exactly 72 hours (3 days) from when the proposal is made.
-Email notifications are sent at 24 hours and 1 hour remaining to remind you.
+Email and Telegram notifications are sent upon creation, as well as at 24 hours and 1 hour remaining to remind you.